What to Bring Backpacking: Your Wilderness Checklist

 - Toothbrush and small container of toothpaste

 - Toiletries and/or medications, which will vary person to person.
-Leave the vast majority of skin care, hair care, or bathing products at home.
+Leave the vast majority of skin care, shampoo/conditioner, or bathing products at home.
 I even ditch the deodorant, but I will bring a tiny container of biodegradable soap on long trips and an equally tiny container of moisturizer.
 As a contact lens wearer, I also bring glasses, my contact case, and a small bottle of solution.

 - If applicable, tampons/pads/etc. even if you don’t think you will need them

 - Trowel or small shovel for going number two in the woods.
 Something small and lightweight, but durable, is ideal.
 I’d also recommend hand sanitizer.
 Some folks prefer having a bathroom bandana for going number one – if this interests you, check out Kula Cloth.

 - Toilet paper and/or baby wipes.
 Sometimes I bring this and sometimes I don’t.
 But I always remember to pack out each and every square of toilet paper I use, and I will take a sealable ziplock bag solely for this purpose.

 - Large trash bag (trash compactor bags work well for this) to line the interior of my pack and ensure my items stay dry